-Surviving the summer heat in Tokyo is a challenge, but with the right food, a couple of green spots to escape to and some ingenious inventions, you’ll be cool as a cucumber!
+Surviving the summer heat in Tokyo is a challenge, but with the right food, a couple of green spots to escape to and some ingenious inventions, you’ll be as cool as a cucumber!

 When stepping outside is like walking into an oven, you know summer is here.
 Add in some humidity and you’ve got the next few months in Japan, so you’ll have to make the most of it.
 While invisible Coke and Gudetama Mcflurries are some of the more exciting ways to beat the heat, they aren’t the most practical.
-We have some of the more long-term options for when the McFlurry has melted and you’re feeling more like the lazy egg than you ever thought possibly.
+We have some of the more long-term options for when the McFlurry has melted and you’re feeling more like the lazy egg than you ever thought possible.

-1. Accessorize: Out and about survival
+1. Accessorize: Out-and-about survival

 2. Netflix and chill: Home remedies

-It’s not exciting, it’s not glamorous, but it’s where you spend most of your time and there are plenty of ways to keep your room/apartment/castle cool.
+It’s not exciting, it’s not glamorous, but it’s where you spend most of your time.
+Luckily, there are plenty of ways to keep your room/apartment/castle cool.
 If you have an aircon unit it can be tempting to put it on full and live in a fridge, but this idea will leave you cold once your electricity bill (or environmental conscience) arrives.
 Instead, try opening windows early in the morning to circulate air, placing a frozen water bottle in front of an electric fan (believe us) and keeping curtains closed in sun-facing rooms.

 3. Get traditional: Old-school remedies

 Two of the more traditional options which you might have seen already are questionable in their practical effectiveness but pleasing nonetheless.
 Fuurin are wind chimes which ward off evil, but also fill the air with the cooling sounds of summer breeze.
 Made of jellyfish-like glass domes with a metal zetsu (clapper) which is nudged by the breeze, they are often decorated with seasonal themes.